SensiLab/PromptSynth/README.md

     - Feels like I am growing synths
     - Have not improved or developed the idea further as I am too busy ‘prompting’ new ideas and listening.
 Is this a good thing?

-- What next...
+### Future :

 - Build more robust ‘play ground’ for testing LLM’s and workflows
 - Rag (Retrieval-Augmented Generation), MCP (Model Context Protocol) and tooling.
 - Archive outputs : code and audio
 - Big dream : local model running on a RPI or Mac
 - Mini that generates continuous soundscape with prompting (text for now) that guides the composition.
 - Looking for collaborators :  ideas, techniques, code